Questions? We have answers.

 5. Let your old institution know that you want to close the account.
 You can usually do this online or over the phone.
 Document the closing and ask for confirmation that the account is closed via email or a letter.

-Important: If you are receiving or expect to receive government assistance due to the pandemic, we recommend keeping your old account until you have finished receiving payments.
+Important: If you are receiving or expect to receive government assistance, we recommend keeping your old account until you have finished receiving payments.
 This ensures you do not miss a payment.
 Types of assistance include:

 Sure thing.
 Set yourself a daily, weekly, or monthly reminder here.